 - The majority of lower castes have stepped up the social ladder and are now on an equal status compared to the general population.
 Hence, there is no need for reservation anymore.

-- Reservation only provides a limited and short-term solution to the historical injustice issues.
+- A reservation only provides a limited and short-term solution to the historical injustice issues.

 - Reservation is obviously a tool to address social and educational backwardness, however, it does not have solutions for all social and economic ailments.
 There are much better and innovative ways to solve those issues.
 However, reservation prevents the leadership to come up with viable solutions.

 - As the reservation grows larger, it becomes a mechanism of exclusion rather than of inclusion.
 Because, nowadays, the previously advantaged communities have becoming disadvantaged to a large extent due to the reservation conundrum.
 Many upper castes are still plagued by poverty and illiteracy.
 Why equality and justice don’t work for them?

 - Reservation brings down the economic growth rate of the country as it reduces the efficiency of its labour.

-- Reservation agitations may cause social unrest as it was at the time of Mandal Commission (1990).
+- Reservation agitations may cause social unrest as it was at the time of the Mandal Commission (1990).

 What are the concerns/challenges in the reservation system?

 - Castes that should be actually benefitted are not being benefitted, instead, others are reaping the benefits of the reservation system.

 - The reservation system has just become an instrument for politicians to gain vote banks.